Offers

 Theses on the topic of „Urban Trees“ (Bachelor-/Master-Thesis)

 In cooperation with the Center for Urban Nature and Climate Adaptation (ZSK), we are constantly offering theses (project, Bachelor, Master theses).
-Further details and topics can be obtained from the following contacts:
+Currently, we offer the following topics:

 Prof. Dr. Thomas Rötzer